MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 _Applies to:_ &nbsp; SQL Server

-This article provides a procedure to diagnose and fix issues that are caused by high CPU usage on a computer that's running Microsoft SQL Server.
-Although there are many possible causes of high CPU usage that occur in SQL Server, the following are the most common causes:
+This article provides procedures to diagnose and fix issues that are caused by high CPU usage on a computer that's running Microsoft SQL Server.
+Although there are many possible causes of high CPU usage that occur in SQL Server, the following ones are the most common causes:

 - High logical reads that are caused by table or index scans because of the following conditions:
   - Out-of-date statistics